rhinobase/raftyui/apps/docs/app/(docs)/docs/components/skeleton/page.md

 ---
 title: Skeleton
-pageTitle: Skeleton - Rafty UI
+nextjs:
+  metadata:
+    title: Skeleton
     description: Skeleton is used to display the loading state of some component.
 ---

 Skeleton is used to display the loading state of some component.